RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

     In this variant, the complete *otrs* database tables are first exported, then transformed, and then imported into the *otobo* database.

-3. Migration from an Oracle based OTRS 6 installation to an Oracle based OTOBO installation.
+3. Migration from an Oracle based OTRS 6 / OTRS 7 installation to an Oracle based OTOBO installation.

     This is a special case that is not supported by the general migration strategy.
     This means that a variant of the streamlined strategy must be used.